hassenhamdi/HyDRA/README.md

 ## 🎬 Project Demo

 See HyDRA in action!
 This video showcases the iterative reasoning process, the dynamic TUI, and the agent's ability to learn and adapt.
-(😁 Rest assured The noisy logging output suppression is on the raodmap.)
+(😁 Rest assured The noisy logging output suppression is on the roadmap.)

 https://github.com/user-attachments/assets/327a96a7-e45e-474c-9984-9d63032d5378